 Hand raises many other interesting questions towards the end of the book, of which I will mention just three.
 One, life’s metabolic reactions require so-called oxidants, oxygen being “the most glorious of oxidant” (p.
 162), but how would these get down into subsurface oceans?
 Two, how contingent or convergent is the evolution of life’s biochemistry?
 Carbon is a suitable building material for life as it is “hands down the best team player on the periodic table” (p.
 212).
 But does physics restrict us to these options, or can we sketch a periodic table of life with other, weirder possibilities?
 And three, how should we seek for signs of life?
 What makes a good biosignature?
-This will be discussed far more in-depth in an upcoming review of Life in the Cosmos, but Hand considers three types of evidence.
+This is discussed far more in-depth in Life in the Cosmos, but Hand considers three types of evidence.

 Alien Oceans limits itself to oceans in our solar system, not touching on the topic of exoplanetary oceans.
 Given this is not Hand’s expertise, that is reasonable.
 He also glosses over the question of what aliens might look like, though he speculates on the likelihood of intelligent life in ice-covered subsurface oceans.
 Even without these topics, Alien Oceans is information-dense, requiring me to make a summary, and then a summary of that summary while preparing this review.
 Nevertheless, it is an intellectually very rewarding book and the many analogies make it accessible.
 I enjoyed it as a follow-up to Ocean Worlds but it is a fine standalone book.
 Terribly fascinating, Alien Oceans makes a convincing case for exploring the moons in our solar system in the search for extraterrestrial life.